qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

 watch
 -----------

 The *watch* job watches the *source/class* path of your application for changed %{JS} files, and automatically runs the default Generator job (usually *"source-hybrid"*) in case of a change.
+The config key behind it is :ref:`pages/tool/generator/generator_config_ref#watch-files`.

+When you run the job the process will starting telling you the path it is watching, and will continue until you terminate it with Ctrl-C. On \*ix like systems you can put the job in the shell’s background with ``&``, in order to get your shell prompt back.
+The job will continue running, and only produce some console output when its associate command is being run.
+In order to terminate it you have to bring it to the foreground again and then press Ctrl-C (Or you can use a process manager to kill it).

+The implementation uses a simple polling mechanism to detect file changes, the check interval is configurable.
+There are technological alternatives that hook into OS kernel events, but these approaches come with a certain overhead and are more difficult to maintain cross-platform.